 Embracing diversity in sleep needs

-Ultimately, the recent research affirms that humans are biologically diverse when it comes to sleep needs and preferences.
-And those differences can be magnified when our usual routines are upended.
+Ultimately, recent research affirms that humans are biologically diverse when it comes to sleep needs and preferences.
+Those differences can be magnified when our usual routines are upended.
 As many couples have discovered during COVID lockdowns, our chronotypes may not be as fixed as we thought.
 The key is to be mindful of each other’s rhythms day-to-day.

 While studies show a significant portion of the population falls into “lark” or “owl” chronotypes, the reality is that most of us are a little of both, and our tendencies can change over time.
-Especially under quarantine conditions, owlish habits are likely to emerge in even the earliest of birds.
+Especially under quarantine conditions, owlish habits will likely emerge in even the earliest birds.
 The most resilient couples will be those who can adapt their schedules and expectations accordingly.

 References